 - Paid search: You pay for it (think Google Ads, Facebook Ads, and such)

 - Organic search: You earn it with your content

 Anyone who tells you they can guarantee your site will soon get found on the first page of Google search is either planning on running Google Ads on your behalf … or is claiming the capability to do something nobody outside of Google can promise to deliver.

 I can use the fundamentals and intricacies of search engine optimization (SEO) on your behalf to considerably increase the odds your website will rank high on the search engine results page (SERP), but I darned sure can’t and would never guarantee it.
 I don’t own Google.
 And neither does the salesperson on the phone (perhaps even claiming to be from Google).
 Be careful out there.
 More on that topic soon.

 How to get ranked on the first page of search by using SEO for your local company

 There’s no reason for a local company to NOT get found high in organic search.
 Those who aren’t ranking aren’t taking the necessary steps.
-Notice I didn’t say they aren’t trying to rank or they aren’t paying some agency in California to take care of their SEO … I said, “They aren’t taking the necessary steps.”
+Notice I didn’t say they aren’t trying to rank or they aren’t paying some agency in Los Angeles or New York City to take care of their SEO … I said, “They aren’t taking the necessary steps.”

 That leads us to this: What are the necessary bases a business must cover to get found on local searches?
 What are the basic components of local SEO?